 Our goal is to define provable copyright protection.
 The previous section gives a negative answer: provable copyright protection should bar tainted models.
 This section and those that follow give a positive answer: provable copyright protection should protect blameless users.

 We can't hope to guarantee that a generative model never reproduces copyrighted work, even works it was not trained on.
-A malicious user can always induce copying.
-(Formally, if the set of in-copyright works $\C$ is non-empty, then there exists $\u$ that always infringes: $\tau(\subsim(\C);\bot)=1$.)
-Instead, we wish protect \emph{blameless} users---users who don't themselves induce infringement---from unwitting copying.
+Malicious users can always induce copying.
+(Formally, if the set of in-copyright works $\C$ is non-empty, there exists $\u$ that always infringes: $\tau(\subsim(\C);\bot)=1$.)
+Instead, we wish to protect \emph{blameless} users---who don't themselves induce infringement---from unwitting copying.

-This suggests a framework for defining meaningful guarantees, which we call \emph{blameless copy protection}.
+This suggests a framework for defining meaningful guarantees, which we call \emph{blameless copyright protection}.
 First, define a class of blameless users $\B$.
 Second, guarantee that for blameless users, the probability of copying $\tau(\subsim(\C);~\aux)$ at most some small $\kappa$.